phy5prt/encryption/README.md

 # encryption
-Website you register to then anonymously post secrets readable by all users.
+The secrets website allows you to register and then anonymously post secrets readable by all users.
-Website had several iterations with increasing levels of encryption.
+Whilst making the website I went through several iterations with increasing levels of encryption in order to learn them.

 I made the website using increasingly effective forms of encryption.